-Illegal multi-family use affects property values and puts a strain on County Services.
-In an effort to maintain and improve the quality and look of your community, officers of the Building and Neighborhood Compliance Department regularly patrol your area to ensure compliance with county rules and regulations.
+Illegal multi-family use affects property values and puts a strain on Miami-Dade County services.
+In an effort to maintain and improve the quality and look of your community, enforcement officers regularly patrol your area to ensure compliance with county rules and regulations.
 Failure to comply with county provisions of the Code of Miami-Dade County can result in the issuance of a civil violation notice.

 Illegal Efficiency or Multi-family Use